emacs-mirror/emacs/mps/manual/source/reference/index.rst

     where to place :term:`blocks <block>`, which reduces :term:`fragmentation` and helps make :term:`garbage collection`
     more efficient.

-    This class is similar to :c:func:`mps_arena_class_vmnz` but uses a more complex placement policy, which is more suited to copying garbage collection.

     When creating a virtual memory arena, :c:func:`mps_arena_create` takes one extra argument::